 - Pushed in Front of the Audience: In the climax, Dexter, desperate to confront Ron over the latter's date with Kate, convinces his old colleague Charlie — a stagehand — to go on in his place in Elephant!
 It helps that the role of the Elephant Man doesn't demand much more from an actor than wearing hideous makeup and drooling a lot, as Dexter points out.
 It's implied in the closing montage that the audience never realizes anything is amiss.

 - Really Gets Around: Dexter's flatmate, Carmen.
 A Running Gag has her in bed with or on a date with with a different man in each scene, or sometimes several at the same time.

-- Show Within a Show: Type 1.
-Dexter lands the lead role in a musical adaptation of The Elephant Man of all things, being performed by the Royal Shakespeare Company.
-Roger Ebert refers to it as "the funniest deliberately bad play in a movie since Mel Brooks' "Springtime for Hitler" in The Producers."
+- Show Within a Show: Type 1 owing to the film being set in the world of West End theatre, with the plot revolving around two specific examples of such.
+Dexter starts out as the straight man of Ron's Rubber Face Revue and goes on to land the lead role in a musical adaptation of The Elephant Man of all things, being performed by the Royal Shakespeare Company.
+Roger Ebert referred to it as "the funniest deliberately bad play in a movie since Mel Brooks' "Springtime for Hitler" in The Producers."

-- Take That!: The Show Within a Show is a brilliant send-up of the modern musical.
-Several others are also poked fun at in this exchange between Dexter and his agent:Dexter: A musical of the Elephant Man?
+- Take That!: The Show Within a Show is a brilliant send-up of 1980s "megamusicals", i.e. Les Misérables (in-universe Elephant! is being produced by the Royal Shakespeare Company, which produced the original English-language production of that show) and especially The Phantom of the Opera.
+Another is poked fun at in this exchange between Dexter and his agent:Dexter: A musical of The Elephant Man?
 What's it called?

 Dexter: Pity the poor bastard who has to play the elephant.